 cloves balance the spicy cayenne, black pepper with the

-slight sweetness of brown sugar.
+slight sweetness of raw sugar.
 Exotic and slightly smoky

 flavor provided by Spanish smoked paprika and Indonesian